akshay-sahu-au13/cloudversity-api-server/Progress and API files/progress tracker -Akshay.md

 - Changed the logic for calculating rating as the previous one was incorrect
 - Added CORS related middleware to eliminate cross origin errors
 - Modified the addcourse route to enable thumbnail uploading
+- Added logic to calculate the course duration based on number of videos